MFR6340/theenglishextension.org/open-world-1/unit-4: Exploring.md

 <img src="https://i.imgur.com/zgYTDtx.png" width="25%" />

 First in a series of charming fictional adventures of the Walker family and their friends the Blacketts.
-This one takes place over their summer vacation in the Lake District in England a (Lexile 800L)   <sup>[what is this?](/resources/Lexile%20measures)</sup>
+This one takes place over their summer vacation in the Lake District in England, involves lots of sailing, and their adventures on Wild Cat Island.
+(Lexile 800L)   <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Swallows-Amazons-Arthur-Ransome/9780099503910?ref=grid-view&qid=1675161160944&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1003305451" rel="nofollow">Buy on Orell Füssli</a>